Skip to main content

 2. Select the enterprise connection you want to enable Directory Sync for.

-4. Toggle on Enable Directory Sync.
-Clerk will generate a SCIM base URL and a Bearer token.
+4. Select Enable SCIM.
+Clerk will generate an Endpoint URL and a Bearer token in the Connection details card.
 Save these values since you'll need to provide them to your IdP.

 Connect your identity provider